 [E]ven if we construed the statement of purpose in § 101 as an operative grant of power, its text does not, in fact, authorize the President to take “necessary measures” to procure “economical and efficient” “nonpersonal services.”
 It permits him to employ an “economical and efficient system” to “procur[e] those nonpersonal services.” ….
 The President thus has statutory authority to implement an “economical and efficient” method of contracting – a “system,” in other words – to obtain nonpersonal services.
 But there is no textual warrant to suggest that after the President or his agents have “economical[ly] and efficient[ly]” acquired those services that they then may impose whatever medical procedure deemed “necessary” on the relevant services personnel to make them more “economical and efficient.”

-Similarly, the Eleventh Circuit, which is considering DOJ’s appeal of the Middle District of Georgia’s nationwide injunction, issued a brief opinion on December 17, denying DOJ’s motion to stay the injunction pending the appeal because the court found that the government had failed to demonstrate that it would suffer irreparable injury absent a stay.
+Similarly, the Eleventh Circuit, which is considering DOJ’s appeal of the Southern District of Georgia’s nationwide injunction, issued a brief opinion on December 17, denying DOJ’s motion to stay the injunction pending the appeal because the court found that the government had failed to demonstrate that it would suffer irreparable injury absent a stay.

 However, the court did expedite DOJ’s appeal of the preliminary injunction.
 DOJ’s opening brief was filed on January 18, the response is due February 8, and the government’s reply is due on February 22.
 The Eleventh Circuit scheduled an oral argument for April 4.